ryanwilsond/belte/docs/Current/Overview.md

 The following list describes all of the features where full parity is not currently implemented or was not always implemented.

+> Note that [compile-time expressions](Data.md#37-compile-time-expressions) are planned to switch to using the Executor
+> endpoint for full parity with normal execution

 - Evaluator: the internal interpreter endpoint.
 Used for the [REPL](../Repl.md), `--evaluate` builds, and [compile-time expressions](Data.md#37-compile-time-expressions).
 - Executor: the endpoint for emitting to an in-memory delegate to execute immediately.
 This is the default endpoint and is used for `--execute` builds and [compile-time handles](LowLevelFeatures.md#613-compiler-handle).
 - IL Emitter: the endpoint for emitting to an executable which relies on .NET.
 Used for `--dotnet` builds and [build scripts](../Build.md).